D/s and M/s Relationships: An Annotated Reading List

 Focus on submission

-- Slavecraft: Roadmaps for Erotic Servitude – Principles, Skills and Tools by a grateful slave with Guy Baldwin.
-This book is written from the perspective of a gay male slave who occasionally says things in a way that betrays a certain amount of misogyny, and the copy editing is enough to make me gnash my teeth (same publisher as Midori’s book).
+- Slavecraft: Roadmaps for Erotic Servitude – Principles, Skills and Tools by a grateful slave with Guy Baldwin – This book is written from the perspective of a gay man on the right side of the slash who occasionally says things in a way that betrays a certain amount of misogyny, and the copy editing is enough to make me gnash my teeth (Daedelus argh!
+Hire an editor!).
 Nonetheless I strongly recommend it.
 It’s extremely insightful when it comes to mindset and emotional dimensions of submission, and presents a number of very useful concepts.

-- How to Capture a Mistress by Karen Martin.
-Sage (and sorely needed) advice for gentlemen who are looking for a mistress, and while it’s fairly gender-specific in its target audience, it could be quite useful for any gender combination.
+- How to Capture a Mistress by Karen Martin – Sage advice for gentlemen who are looking for a mistress, and while it’s fairly gender-specific in its target audience, it could be quite useful for any gender combination.
 A very enjoyable glimpse into the mind of a mistress, minus all the posing and preening one sometimes finds in such manuals.
 Practical, down-to-earth, and funny, if not hugely groundbreaking – definitely worth a read.

 - Butlers & Household Managers: 21st Century Professionals by Steven Ferry.
 This book is intended for professional butlers, but is very useful in establishing the “butler mindset” in an everyday way for people who wish to serve as part of a D/s relationship.

 - Lessons in Service from Charlie Trotter and Lessons in Wine Service from Charlie Trotter by Edmund Lawler.
 Two great books on the art of service based on the renowned service of restaurantier Charlie Trotter.
 They take a business-oriented tack on things but the lessons are valuable for personal relationships too.

 - This awesome article about service on kinki_wiki, complete with embedded video clips from various TV shows featuring service dynamics – really fun.